tannuahuja/mount-compose-to-blob/README.md

-## we have a docker compose file we have to mount the volume to the azure blob storage
+## We have a docker compose file we have to mount the volume to the azure blob storage
 Mount Azure BLOB Storage as File System on Docker container

 To store data from your Docker container in Azure Blob Storage using Blobfuse